robert-sjoblom/db-scan/README.md

 - Labels: `host` (hostname) and `mountpoint` (e.g., `/var/lib/pgsql`)

 **How it works:**
-1. During primary health check, captures total database size
+1. Fetches filesystem metrics for all nodes in the cluster at startup using a single batch query (e.g., `host=~"dev-pg-app001.*"`)
-2. For replicas using pg_basebackup, queries Prometheus for filesystem usage
+2. For replicas using pg_basebackup, compares the replica's filesystem used bytes against the primary's filesystem used bytes
-3. Estimates progress: `(used_bytes / primary_db_size) * 100`
+3. Estimates progress: `(replica_used_bytes / primary_used_bytes) * 100`
-4. Progress stored in analysis results (0-10000, where 4156 = 41.56%)
+4. Progress stored as percentage * 100 (e.g., 4156 = 41.56%), keyed by replica IP address

-**Note:** This is a rough estimate assuming filesystem usage is mostly from the backup.
-May be inaccurate if significant other data exists on the filesystem.
+**Note:** This is a filesystem-to-filesystem comparison (not database size), chosen for performance reasons as querying database size is too slow on large clusters.
+This is a rough estimate assuming both filesystems primarily contain PostgreSQL data.
+Will be inaccurate if filesystems have significantly different amounts of other data.
+As of this writing, the system queries the pgsql mount point, so it shouldn't drift too far.
+Except for WAL, logs etc...

 ## Configuration